JCBridgeman/jcbridgeman.github.io/assets/html/talks/FUBerlin2023/FUBerlin2023.md

 <!-- _header: Error correction -->

 Error correction is a two step process:
-1) 'Validate' gauge flux to remove broken loops
+1) Validate gauge flux to remove broken loops
     - Identify end points of broken loops and match them up

 2) Correct residual errors to ensure charge on volumes is neutral